paola-sc/Makeup-Store/README.md

 ## Description

-This portfolio was made with create-react-app, bootstrap, react-bootstrap, and mdbootstrap.
+This portfolio was made with create-react-app, bootstrap, react-bootstrap, axios, and a free makeup api.

 ## Executing program